-You will be seen at the at the Yale Stress Center (YSC), on 2 Church Street South (YSC) twice a week with 1x per week standard individual drug counseling with a psychologist or qualified counselor.
-The purpose of this phase is to assist you in reducing your cocaine use and continue your recovery from cocaine use.
-During the outpatient phase of the study, we will ask you about your cocaine and drug use and other psychological and physical problems that you may have now or in the past.
+You will be seen at the at the Yale Stress Center (YSC), on 2 Church Street South (YSC) twice a week with 1x per week individual alcohol counseling with a YSC staff psychologist or qualified counselor.
+The purpose of this is to assist you in reducing your alcohol use and support your recovery from alcohol use.
+Throughout the study, we will ask you about your alcohol and drug use and other psychological and physical problems that you may have now or in the past.
 Study staff will provide you with weekly medication packs.
-We will also ask you to complete several paper and pencil tests about your drug use and problems you have.
+We will also ask you to complete several paper and pencil tests about your alcohol use and problems you have.
 You will also take some mental tests.
+We will draw 15mL of blood once during the treatment phase to measure levels of naturally occurring hormones in your body.